modernben/forge-docs/1.0/servers/cookbook.md

 chmod 600 /home/forge/.ssh/authorized_keys
 ```

-If after trying all of the above solutions, Forge is still unable to conenct to your server but you can SSH to it, run the following as the `root` user and share the output with Forge support:
+If, after trying all of the above solutions, Forge is still unable to connect to your server but you can still SSH to the server, please run the following command as the `root` user and share the output with Forge support:

 ```bash
 grep 'sshd' /var/log/auth.log | tail -n 10